sjmignot/sceance/README.md

 ### Customize watchlist.txt

 If you have a letterboxd account, sceance provides a way to automatically download your watchlist.
 To do this, use the `update_watchlist.py` file.
 Make sure your watchlist is in English (which is currently the only language sceance supports).
+If you want to run sceance without providing a watchlist, you can use the `-a` flag.

 ## How sceance works